 To succeed in any long-term endeavor, may it be learning a language or transforming your body, you need to have a strong enough “why.”
 “I kinda want to learn Japanese” or “It would be nice to lose 20 pounds of body fat” won’t cut it.
 Your objective must be a “need,” not a “want.”

-This concept is illusrated beautifully in a section of The 4-Hour Body by Tim Ferriss titled “The Harajuku Moment”.
-Tim shares the inspring story of Chad Fowler―a CTO, programmer, author, and co-organizer of the RubyConf and RailsConf conferences―who lost over 70 pounds in less than a year!
+This concept is illustrated beautifully in a section of The 4-Hour Body by Tim Ferriss titled “The Harajuku Moment.”
+Tim shares the inspiring story of Chad Fowler―a CTO, programmer, author, and co-organizer of the RubyConf and RailsConf conferences―who lost over 70 pounds in less than a year!
 While his specific story is health related, you can apply the exact same wisdom to language learning.